Articles & Tools

 If you’ve recently walked into one of the stores selling costumes, you’ve probably been attacked by it, and not just by the prices.
 Dozens of costumes of zombies, monsters and skeletons frighten on the shelves and raise the question: Why are there so many people interested in dressing up specifically for such malicious characters?

-In general, Purim makes us deal with questions of identity.
+Purim invites us to explore profound questions of identity.
 Who am I?
-Is the mask I wear on Purim reflecting my inner identity?
+Does the mask I wear on Purim reflect my true self, or is it merely a disguise?

-• To what extent do I follow norms I don’t really believe in?
+• To what extent do I follow societal norms that I don’t truly believe in?

 • Who do I want to be financially?

-• Which mask is time to take off?
+• What financial mask is it time to remove?

-What habit or expense can I give up?
-What are my real needs?
+• What habit or expense can I let go of?
+What are my actual needs?

 עיצוב ללא שם (22)